Architectural Design I - ARC255

 - Research of existing prototypes, concepts and ideas

-- Conceptual combinations of ideas
+- Conceptual combinations of analogies to form new ideas

 - Three dimensional sketch models

 - Null hypothesis for fit (what doesn't work)

 - Architectural Design I & II typically applies concepts in an unconstrained environment/platform

 for clarity.
 Conceptual constraints include:

 - Efficiency (circulation, function to space ratio, definition of space - can be equated to codes and cost conceptually)

 - Contextual patterns and systems (forms, circulation, space, etc.)

 - Architectural Design III & IV typically applies the following constraints: building, zoning and energy codes, cost, construction, etc.

 - Architectural Design V typically applies concepts and constraints from many courses in the program.